 Family and community

 Look for opportunities to get involved with social occasions.
-Some workplaces have sporting teams, or might do social team building exercises.
+Some workplaces have sporting teams or might do social team-building exercises.

-There’s always a lot to be done in the community and the projects that community groups and school committees work on are usually very social.
+Local projects, where you work for a common benefit and shared goal, are great at bringing people together and creating bonds.
+There is always a lot to be done in the community and the projects that community groups and school committees work on are usually very social.

 Another great way to get involved with your community is to get to know your neighbours.
-Having friendly faces around you can really help settle you in to life in New Zealand.
+Having friendly faces around you can really help settle you into life in New Zealand.